 In every even year there are World Cup or UEFA EURO champions; now in every odd year there will be a UEFA Nations League winners.
 Football is about competition and now, just like in club football, there will be a national team champion at the close of every season.

 No: the UEFA Nations League and European Qualifiers will adhere to the existing agreed international match calendar.
 UEFA is always keen to preserve the balance between club and international football.
 The competition should, in fact, reduce demands on players and clubs with less travel envisaged for friendly games while national teams will be playing more consistently at their own level.
 With double-header matchweeks, players will even go back to their clubs earlier than was previously the case.

 No, finances are not a driver for the new competition.
 However, the competition will have the same centralised media rights as have recently been introduced for all European Qualifiers so associations will have even more stability in their income.

 There will certainly be fewer friendly internationals and undoubtedly fewer meaningless friendlies.
-However, there will still be space in the calendar for friendly internationals – particularly warm-up matches for final tournaments.
-UEFA is also keen that European teams will still have the chance to play teams from other confederations.
+However, there is still space in the calendar for friendly internationals – particularly warm-up matches for final tournaments.
+UEFA is also keen that European teams will still have the chance to play opponents from other confederations.